Jerry W. Tillman

 Jerry W. Tillman (October 10, 1940 – February 4, 2023) was an American politician who was a Republican member of the North Carolina General Assembly, representing the state's twenty-sixth Senate district, including constituents in Guilford and Randolph counties.
-A retired teacher, coach and school administrator from Archdale, North Carolina, Tillman served nine terms in the state Senate, retiring June 30, 2020.
-Tillman was the Senate Majority Whip and was Chair or Co-Chair of several committees in the NC Senate.
-In 2013, Senator Tillman co-authored and introduced the state's controversial "voting reform act," which will require photo ID to vote.
+Tillman was a retired teacher, coach and school administrator from Archdale, North Carolina, and also served as the Randolph County GOP Chair.
+Tillman was first elected to the North Carolina Senate in 2003.
+He was the Senate Majority Whip and was Chair or Co-Chair of several committees during his tenure.
+In 2013, Senator Tillman co-authored and introduced the state's "voting reform act" to require photo ID to vote.
+He served nine terms in the State Senate before retiring on June 30, 2020, citing his age.
+Tillman's vacant seat was filled by Dave Craven.
+Tillman died in Greensboro, North Carolina of natural causes on February 4, 2023.